BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

             TASKS: 128 # Determines the amount of tasks that will be used by each component

 This will create a new job named "new_hetjob" with two components that will be executed once.

-* EXTENDED_HEADER_PATH: specify the path relative to the project folder where the extension to the autosubmit's header is

-* EXTENDED_TAILER_PATH: specify the path relative to the project folder where the extension to the autosubmit's tailer is

 How to configure email notifications
 ------------------------------------